 We would very kindly like to invite you to give to the fund this holiday season.
 And even when you cannot afford a donation, there are still many ways to help – just pick one!

 Donate to Cure EB: Your Donations Will Be Doubled Until 12pm UK Time on December 10!

 Collins family covers the cost of events, fund-raising as well as the administration services for Cure EB, so 100% of donations you make to the fund directly go into research projects.

-If you want to donate to Cure EB, the best time to do it is between 12 pm UK time November 27 (today!) to 12 pm UK time December 4, because then you can have your donation DOUBLED by generous fund matchers!
+If you want to donate to Cure EB, the best time to do it is between 12 pm UK time December 3 (today!) to 12 pm UK time December 10, because then you can have your donation DOUBLED by generous fund matchers!
 All you have to do is visit Cure EB page on Big Give UK Christmas Challenge website here and donate securely.
-Please keep in mind that the matching funds are limited so the earlier you donate, the more likelier your donation will be doubled!
+I just did it and I can vouch for the donation process to be short and secure.
+Please keep in mind that the matching funds could be limited so that the earlier you donate, the more likelier your donation will be doubled!